ParhamP/Speech-Hacker/README.md

 1. cd to Speech-Hacker/src

 2. Open myspeech.txt and type whatever you would like the figure to say.
-Save.
+(You can take a look at myDict.py and have a quick glance over all the words and phrases that were created).
+Save the file.
+Notice: To make the speaker pause, type *pause whenever you want.

 2. In terminal enter: `python generate.py`

 3. Tada!
-An audio file named "output.wav" is created in the directory.
+An audio file for the requested speech is created in the directory.